httpoxy/python-httpoxy-poc/README.md

 Because the user-supplied values are kept in a separate wsgi 'environ' map, wsgi is not vulnerable. `os.environ['HTTP_PROXY']` remains unchanged when a `Proxy: foo` header is sent.

+### cgi vulnerable

+When using the `CGIHandler` in `wsgiref.handlers`, and deploying your application with a standard CGI server, os.environ['HTTP_PROXY'] is a user-controlled value, and should not be trusted.

+requests trusts this value, and configures it as the proxy.
+The internal request to example.com ends up proxied at an address of the attacker's choosing.